xwiki/xwiki-platform/xwiki-platform-tools/xem-web-debug-eclipse/README.txt

 = TODO =

-* add support for GWT WYSIWYG
+* add support for GWT WYSIWYG (any any other GWT based module)